dariofad/sim2cpp/README.md

 - C++ compiler (e.g., Clang for MacOS)

-## Usage
+## The Steps to Convert a Simulink Model to C++ Code

-Here, I use Matlab (Simulink/Stateflow) 2024b and a toy Simulink model `Simulink2Code.slx` to demonstrate how to convert a Simulink model to C++ code.
+Here, I use Matlab (Simulink/Stateflow) 2024b and a toy Simulink model `Simulink2Code.slx` to demonstrate how to convert a Simulink model into C++ code.
 The `Simulink2Code` model implements a simple function: given two input signals `x` and `y`, it adds them and outputs a signal `result` after addition.

 ### 1. Install a C++ Compiler

 - For MacOS users, use the command `Clang --version` or `g++ --version` to check if the C++ compiler is installed.
   If not, use the command `xcode-select --install` to install Xcode Command Line Tools.
-- For Windows/Linux users, please check it yourself, as I don't have a PC with Windows/Linux installed.
+- For Windows/Linux users, please check it yourself, as I don't have a Windows/Linux development environment.

 ### 2. Convert a Simulink Model to C++